alkasm/ifm-challenge/README.md

 # cv_coding_challenge
 IFM coding challenge

-See my code in sol.py, I extract thwe requested features in found_tags.
-The confadance value is mostly useless it's just the percent of pixels in the fited rectangle that are white
+See my code in sol.py, I extract the requested features to found_tags.
+The confidence value is mostly useless it's just the percent of pixels in the fitted rectangle that are white

 Identified Frame | Mask
 ------------ | -------------